varocketry/guitar-mastery-hub/public/lessons/lesson_009_music_reading.md

 **You're at Week 1 - be patient with yourself!**

 Meeting the success criteria means you:
-- ✅ Understand the notation systems
+- âœ… Understand the notation systems
-- ✅ Can read simple examples slowly
+- âœ… Can read simple examples slowly
-- ✅ Know where to find resources
+- âœ… Know where to find resources
-- ✅ Can learn songs independently (at slow tempo)
+- âœ… Can learn songs independently (at slow tempo)
-- ✅ Practiced with proper tempo discipline
+- âœ… Practiced with proper tempo discipline

 **Mastery takes months of daily reading practice, not 6 days!**

 ---

-## 🎯 NEXT LESSON PREVIEW
+## ðŸŽ¯ NEXT LESSON PREVIEW

 ### Lesson 10: Fingerstyle Basics